SergArcila/NotionCryptoDatabase/README.md

 # Notion Crypto Portfolio Tracker

 This repository contains a Python script that **automatically fetches live crypto prices from CoinMarketCap** and updates a **Notion database** with those prices (and optionally calculates a holding value).
 It’s especially useful for anyone who wants to track their cryptocurrency holdings directly in Notion without manually updating prices.
+If you are anything like me, you have 100 different coins accross a million different locations so here you can take note where all your coins are stored as well.

 ## Features